google/attention-center/README.md

 ```

-This tells ous that the computed attention center is at pixel coordinates
+This tells us that the computed attention center is at pixel coordinates
 (522, 1143).
 We mark the attention center with a red dot and compare it with the original image.

 ![original image](./assets/white_eyes_bee.jpg)

 ![image with attention center as red dot](./assets/white_eyes_bee_with_red_attention_center.jpg)